ebrasha/abdal-security-headers/README.md

 - **Telegram**: [@ProfShafiei](https://t.me/ProfShafiei)

 ## 📜 License
-This project is licensed under the GPL v3 License.
+This project is licensed under the GPLv2 or later License.